 A: Lift-All slings and tie downs comply with all applicable U.S. government and standards organizations, including OSHA, ASME (ANSI), NACM, USDOT, FMCSA and WSTDA.

 A: OSHA is an agency of the United States Department of Labor.
 Its mission is to prevent work-related injuries, illnesses and deaths by issuing and enforcing rules (called standards) for workplace safety and health.
 ANSI (American National Standards Institute) is a private, non-profit organization that oversees the development of voluntary consensus standards for products, services, processes, systems and personnel in the United States.

 A: Our Steelflex Round slings are CE certified.
 We have not applied for CE certification on any of our other products.

-A: No, but we do have a thorough quality program.
+A: We are ISO 9001 Certified for our Tuflex Roundslings in our Houston and Atlanta locations.
+We do have a thorough quality program in place for all our products.
 For further information, please click here: Lift-All Quality Program

 A: Our calculator can help you determine leg length, and even some slings that will do the job.
 Just click on the following link: Sling Calculator

 A: Lift-All serializes slings to enable us to trace each slings materials, as well as date and location of manufacture.
 Upon request, we can place requested serial numbers or sequential serial numbers on individual slings.

 A: D/d is typically used in reference to wire rope, and divides the rope diameter into the diameter around which the rope will be bent.
 Standard wire rope sling ratings are based on a minimum D/d of 25.
 For more information, click on the following: D/d Information